learn-co-curriculum/dsc-cities-try-experience/p_7_accessing_items.md

 top_travel_cities[-2]
 ```

-Each element in our list is a string, so, we can always set an element of our list `top_travel_cities` equal to a variable.
+At times, you may want to access an element from a list and use it by itself, to do this, we can always set an element of our list `top_travel_cities` equal to a variable.
 If we wanted to assign `'Toronto' to a variable `top_canadian_city` we would do it like this:

 ```python